MA Student, Psychology

 Bachelor of Arts Honours Psychology, Carleton University: concentration in Social and Personality Psychology and minor in Neuroscience and Mental Health

-I am a first-year MA Psychology student working with Dr. Robert Coplan.
+I am a second-year MA Psychology student working with Dr. Robert Coplan.
 Presently, I have started some work on a novel topic wherein I am looking at social identity and how it may play a role in experiences of solitude.
 I am specifically interested in the paradox of having a social identity as someone who does not like socializing as well as what people would call people who fit this paradigm and the various impacts of this social identity on your experience of solitude.
 Previously, I had done work on one’s self-concept and the role it plays in gambling and gambling disorders.
 Furthermore, I really like statistics and I am hoping to graduate with a concentration in data science.

 - Tabri, N., Cheng, T., Palmer, L., Kim, H. S., Clark, L., & Wohl M. J. A. (Accepted).
 Testing the bifactor model of the Financially Focused Self-concept Scale.
 Journal of Gambling Issues